DAaaS/jquery-no-vnc/README.md

 noVnc.sendKey('Return');
 ```

-You view all the available key strokes by going to:
+You can view all the available key strokes by going to:

 https://github.com/kanaka/noVNC/blob/master/include/keysym.js